 Withdraw

+A registered student may withdraw from a course during the add/drop timeframe (first two weeks) and will not receive a grade.

-A registered student may withdraw from a course during the term without responsibility for a grade by the end of the sixth week of the term.
-After the sixth week of the term if the student has attended, the instructor will determine whether the student may receive a withdrawal (W) or be held responsible for a grade.
+A registered student may withdraw themselves during weeks 3-8 of the term and will receive a withdrawal (W) grade.

+After the eight week of the term a registered student may withdraw but a grade of A-F or P/N is required.

 For classes lasting less than a full-term, seventy percent completion of contact hours is the equivalent of the sixth week.

-NOTE: Also refer to ISP191 Administrative Withdrawal
+NOTE: Also refer to ISP191 Administrative Withdrawal and ARC 402 Active Military Deployment policies.

 f.
 Unreported Grades

-1. An unreported grade will be issued only out of the Registration and Records office when the instructor has not submitted grades by the grade deadline. academically related activity
+1. An unreported grade will be issued only out of the Registration and Records office when the instructor has not submitted grades by the grade deadline.

+Change of Recorded Grade

+An instructor may initiate a change of grade from the above list to any other grade on the above list (except UG) up to one calendar year.

+b.
+If an incomplete (I) is submitted, the instructor will also indicate what grade the student has earned if no further work is completed.
+If an incomplete is not changed within one calendar year from the time it is received, it will automatically convert to the grade indicated at the time the incomplete (I) was submitted.

+c.
+Extensions to the one-year deadline must be approved by the appropriate Dean.

+3. Last date of academically related activity

-In order to remain compliant with federal Financial Aid regulations (Unofficial Withdrawal Requirement (34 CFR 668.22 (j) (2)) governing the disbursement of federal financial aid, the campus is required to gather last date of academic activity information for a specific population of students. academically related activity
+In order to remain compliant with federal Financial Aid regulations (Unofficial Withdrawal Requirement (34 CFR 668.22 (j) (2)) governing the disbursement of federal financial aid, the campus is required to gather last date of academic activity information for a specific population of students.
+For the following grade options N, W or letter grade of F, instructor will record the students last day of academically related activity in compliance with Title IV Federal Financial Aid requirements.

 REVIEW HISTORY